 In order to understand how to properly take care of your fuel tank, we will review how long it takes for gas to go stale and why it happens, in order to keep your engine running smoothly amidst this latest pandemic.

-How long does it take for gas to go stale?
+How long does it take for the gas to go stale?

 Prior to this pandemic, many of us never thought about how much time it takes for fuel to begin degrading.
 However, now more than ever is an important time to refresh our memories.
 Generally speaking, gas begins to degrade in quality in as little as three months.
 The reason being, the lighter, volatile components in gasoline begin to evaporate as time goes on.